solve42/ticketmind-ost-signals/README.md

 If you don't restrict outbound HTTPS connectivity, no further action is required.

 ## Installation
-The first step is installing the plugin on the osTicket server.
+The first step is to install the plugin on the osTicket server.
-Here you need access to the server where osTicket is installed, or ask the administrator.
+Here you need access to the server where osTicket is installed, or ask an administrator.

 ### 1. Download the plugin
 There are two options: A) downloading the latest release ZIP archive or B) cloning the repository.